 Acquired Book By:

-I was selected to be a tour stop on the “The Way of Tea and Justice” virtual book tour through JKS Communications: A Literary Publicity Firm.
-I received my complimentary copy of The Way of Tea and Justice direct from JKS Communications in exchange for an honest review.
+I was selected to be a tour stop on the “The Witch of Painted Sorrows” virtual book tour through France Book Tours.
+I received a complimentary copy of the book direct from the publisher Atria (an imprint of Simon & Schuster), in exchange for an honest review.
 I did not receive compensation for my opinions or thoughts shared herein.

 Places to find the book: